 Having a clear understanding of what your GED test scores mean in GPA terms is motivating and inspiring.
 Take Maria, for example.
-Her GED Math score is 145, Language is 180, Science 150, and Social Studies 160.
+Her GED Math score is 145, Language is 180, Science is 150, and Social Studies 160.

 So now you also can convert your GED score to a GPA scale.
-To do so, add your score for each GED subject test and your GPA score is displayed.
+To do so, add your score for each GED subject test, and your GPA score is displayed.

 GED to GPA Calculator

 Keep in mind that the converted GED to GPA score is just an estimation.
 It is not an official conversion.

 When GPAs are calculated, many variables are taken into account, so it’s hard to achieve 100% accuracy.

 However, this score should help you to get an idea of how your GED scores compare to a high school GPA and it reflects your achievements.
 Passing the GED test is huge and you should feel really good about it.